#Col. Henry Blake

 Text

-I also had a problem with it, cos will admit Ezri never grew on me.
+I will also admit Ezri never grew on me.
 This is not Nicole de Boer’s fault- she played the character as written.

 but I think it was a mistake to make her a Dax.
+A massive mistake.

 their excuse reason that Jadzia and Lenara could not be together was that Trills are not supposed to just pick up and live the life of the old host, but live their own life with a new partner, new job, new circumstances.

 then they bring Ezri right back to DS9 to replace Dax. so obviously that excuse to keep Jadzia away from her wife was rubbish.
 I, like Worf, was not over losing Jadzia.
-Having a sudden replacement that’s was her but wasn’t her was very upsetting.
+Having a sudden replacement that was her but wasn’t her was very upsetting.
 And since this version of Dax was afraid of everything, and hugely insecure, it made it easier to compare and prefer Jadzia’s vibrancy and confidence over Ezri.

 I know what they were trying to do- M*A*S*H discovered that of your going to replace a character, you bring in their opposite so the two of them could not be compared.
 Frank Burns replaced with Charles Winchester III.
 Potter replacing Henry.
 BJ replacing Trapper.
 All completely the opposite of the person who was there so comparing them was apple and oranges.